Overcliff Undercliff Track in Wentworth Falls

 The first lookout point is the Breakfast Point Lookout.

-This is an unsigned lookout point with a stone wall and offers excellent views of the Jamison Valley and beyond.
+This is a non-signposted lookout point with a stone wall and offers excellent views of the Jamison Valley and beyond.

 Lyrebird Lookout